jekyll/jekyll/site/_posts/2012-07-01-upgrading.md

 Often, you'll want the ability to run a Jekyll site in multiple places, such as previewing locally before pushing to GitHub Pages.
 Jekyll 1.0 makes that easier with the new `--baseurl` flag.
+To take advantage of this feature, first add the production `baseurl` to your site's `_config.yml` file.
+Then, throughout the site, simply prefix relative URLs with `{{ site.baseurl }}`.
-Throughout your Jekyll site, simply prefix relative urls with `{{ site.baseurl }}` and add the production `baseurl` to your `_config.yml` file.
-When previewing locally, Jekyll will swap in whatever you pass along via the `--baseurl` flag (most likely `/`), ensuring your links remain true in both environments.
+When you're ready to preview your site locally, pass along the `--baseurl` flag with your local baseurl (most likely `/`) to `jekyll serve` and Jekyll will swap in whatever you've passed along, ensuring all your links work as you'd expect in both environments.